cpeditor/cpeditor/doc/INSTALL.md

 	```

 2. Install [Qt](https://www.qt.io/download) (5.12 or higher) and [CMake](https://cmake.org/download/) (3.12 or higher).
-   - If you are using Linux/Mac, you can install from your package manager.
+   - On some Linux distributions and MacOS, you can install from your package manager.
 For example, `sudo pacman -S qt5` on Arch Linux, `brew install qt5` on Mac OS.
    - You can also download the [offline installer](https://www.qt.io/offline-installers), or download from the [mirrors](https://download.qt.io/static/mirrorlist/).
 The path from the root of the mirror should be like `/qt/official_releases/qt/5.14/5.14.1/qt-opensource-<platform>-5.14.1.<suffix>` (or other versions).
    - You can also use [aqtinstall](https://github.com/miurahr/aqtinstall) to install Qt.

-3. Set environment variable `CMAKE_PREFIX_PATH=%QtPath%/%QtVersion%/%Compiler%/lib/cmake` if CMake can't find the Qt installation path.
+3. If CMake can't find the Qt installation path, you should set environment variable: `CMAKE_PREFIX_PATH=%QtPath%/%QtVersion%/%Compiler%/lib/cmake`.
 For example, on Mac, you can run something like `export CMAKE_PREFIX_PATH="/usr/local/Cellar/qt/5.14.1"`.

 4. Run the following commands: